ordina-jworks/ordina-jworks.github.io/_posts/2019-10-15-Monitoring-serverless-apps-on-AWS.md

 If it does, where did it go wrong?
 2. Which part of my flow is performing poorly.
 Let's find the performance bottlenecks.
-3. I cannot run all cloud services at my computer.
+3. I cannot run all cloud services on my computer.
 So I can't run my system locally anymore.
 How do I test whether my system is behaving as it is supposed to?